kataniwayou/HelloWorldDotNet-/memory-bank/activeContext.md

 *   Modified `Program.cs` to add a second message ("my demo is working").
 *   Ran the demo to verify the output.
 *   Committed the changes to Git.
+*   Modified `Program.cs` to add a seconds counter that counts down from 60 to 0 and waits for user input.
+*   Ran the demo to verify the counter and termination.
+*   Committed the changes to Git.

 ## 4. Active Decisions & Considerations